oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * This is a fairly open-ended project, and a lot of its difficulty is in the design.
-Although the coding is likely to be relatively straightforward, the crux is whether the resulting implementation achieves the goal of motivating students to continue learning.
+Although the coding is likely to be relatively straightforward, the crux is whether the resulting implementation achieves the goal of motivating learners to continue learning.
 * The proposal should therefore include designs for how these experiences should look, and explain, as objectively as possible, why these will serve the desired purpose.
 You may wish to refer to game design techniques and design frameworks in your justification.
 * From a technical perspective, you may need to explain how you will vary the feedback so that it remains meaningful and doesn’t become stale.
-Can you find a way to relate it more directly to what the student has just accomplished?
+Can you find a way to relate it more directly to what the learner has just accomplished?
 This might involve building some creator-facing components.
-* It is worth paying attention to providing _meaningful_ recognition that is rooted in good pedagogy and that helps students develop a growth mindset.
-Ideally, students will become more confident in their skills to tackle challenges, rather than viewing their abilities as fixed and beyond their control.
+* It is worth paying attention to providing _meaningful_ recognition that is rooted in good pedagogy and that helps learners develop a growth mindset.
+Ideally, learners will become more confident in their skills to tackle challenges, rather than viewing their abilities as fixed and beyond their control.
 Proposals which demonstrate an understanding of this, and address it in a holistic way, will be viewed more favourably.

 ### 1.5.
 Learner Group MVP

 **Project Description:**

-We would like to make it possible for teachers, tutors, and parents to support students learning on Oppia.
+We would like to make it possible for teachers, tutors, and parents to support students who are using Oppia to learn.
 We are therefore planning to introduce Learner Groups, where a facilitator can provide recommendations and goals to help guide learners, and learners can optionally share their progress so that facilitators can provide them with additional support.

 The aim of this project is to add functionality for learning facilitators to guide and monitor a group of learners directly in the Oppia platform.
 Specifically, facilitators should be able to create learner groups and invite learners to join them, and learners should be able to sign up for these groups.
 Facilitators should be able to monitor the progress of learners in their learning group and identify opportunities to help them.